chris-coyne-pyyne/beatbridge-react-native/README.md

 In addition, when working with a backend server, the axiosConfig.ts file must be updated with the correct IP address of the server being connected to.

+The Bridgefy API key will also have to be added in the AndroidManifest.xml file.

 ## Step 3: Modifying your App

 Now that you have successfully run the app, let's modify it.